 Aside from their camouflage, the Vietnamese mossy frog has another tactic for avoiding unwelcomed predators.
 When frightened they will fold into a ball and play dead.

 When housing a Vietnamese mossy frog, a general rule-of-thumb is about 10-gallons per frog.
 Some keeper suggests a 10-gallon minimum with an additional 5 gallon per frog in the enclosure.

-An aquarium or glass terrarium with a screen lid is recommended and placing 2 – 4 of them in one tank is not only acceptable but recommended.
-They are a semi-aquatic frog species that require a large bowl of water or full or partial water bottom and moderate to high humidity.
+An aquarium or glass terrarium with a screen lid is recommended and keeping 2 – 4 of them in one tank is not only acceptable but recommended.
+They are semi-aquatic frog species that require a large bowl of water or full or partial water bottom and moderate to high humidity.

 - Appropriately sized glass aquarium or terrarium

 - A large bowl of water or full water bottom

 - Natural cork bark or similar land structure

 - Hides or cover – usually accomplished with cork bark and decorations.